faizatflutter/api_module_base/MODULE_SUMMARY.md

 ## 🎉 Ready to Use!

-This module is production-ready and has been battle-tested in the Owdan project.
+This module is production-ready and has been tested in production environments.
 Simply follow the integration steps and you'll have a robust API client in your project!

 ---
-**Created:** November 29, 2025
-**Source:** Owdan Project
+**Created:** December 2024
 **Dependencies:** http, dartz, connectivity_plus, flutter